cdaecke/md_news_author/README.md

 # TYPO3 Extension ``md_news_author``

-This extension is based on extbase & fluid and provides the famous extension ``ext:news`` of Georg Ringer (thanks a lot!) with an author.
+This extension is based on extbase & fluid and provides the famous extension ``ext:news`` of Georg Ringer (thanks a lot!) with one or more authors.
 You can centrally manage authors and attach them to news records.
 The extensions comes with a plugin, which lists all authors and provides a detail page of one author which also shows the news records of the selected author.

 ## Requirements